davidenunes/davidenunes.github.io/_posts/2019-02-26-website-redesign.md

 date: 2019-02-26
 ---

 I redesigned my website using [Jekyll](http://jekyllrb.com).
-This two-column theme is inspired by [Hyde](http://hyde.getpoole.com/) with an added profile picture, and a dark color scheme.
+This two-column theme is inspired by [Hyde](http://hyde.getpoole.com/) with an added profile picture, sidebar background image, and a slightly different color scheme and fonts.

-**Syntax highlighting** uses the [darcula](https://github.com/kakawait/pygments-darcula/blob/master/darcula.css) theme:

 {% highlight js %}
 // This is a comment in Javascript